zonneplan/KiBot/README.md

                      Uses the `strftime` format.
     - `date_time_format`: [string='%Y-%m-%d_%H-%M-%S'] Format used for the PCB and schematic date when using the file timestamp.
 Uses the `strftime` format.
     - `dir`: [string=''] Default pattern for the output directories.
+    - `drc_exclusions_workaround`: [boolean=false] KiCad 6 introduced DRC exclusions.
+They are stored in the project but ignored by the Python API.
+                                   This is reported as bug number 11562 (https://gitlab.com/kicad/code/kicad/-/issues/11562).
+                                   If you really need exclusions enable this option, this will use the GUI version of the DRC (slower).
+                                   Current KiCad version is 6.0.7 and the bug is still there.
     - `drill_size_increment`: [number=0.05] This is the difference between drill tools in millimeters.
                               A manufacturer with 0.05 of increment has drills for 0.1, 0.15, 0.2, 0.25, etc..
     - `edge_connector`: [string='no'] [yes,no,bevelled] Has the PCB edge connectors?